“Soft and fluffy bake chocolate donuts with an easy chocolate glaze. A homemade recipe to satisfy your double chocolate doughnut fix!”

 Visual learner?
 Watch me make these baked chocolate doughnuts from start to finish!

 Why must life be so complicated??
 Why?!!?
-Dear God whyyyyy *slowly sliding down the wall crying like the women in those old Lifetime movies*
+Dear God, whyyyyy *slowly sliding down the wall, crying like the women in those old Lifetime movies*

 baked chocolate donuts